 A well-known study by Nielsen identified that 92% of consumers around the world trust earned media, such as word-of-mouth or recommendations from friends and family, above all other forms of advertising when making a purchase decision.
 This means that friends and family members are more likely to trust employee sharing over any form of direct advertising by your brand.

 Last but not least, there is trust and credibility in numbers.
-The more word-of-mouth your brand generates through employee sharing, the more trusted it will be among your target audience’s wider community.
+The more word-of-mouth your brand generates through your employee network, the better your brand reputation will be among your target audience’s wider community.

 Benefits of employee advocacy